-“Are we going to have the Pui Chingri Ghonto as part of the dinner as well?
-If so, then I will skip the dinner!”
+"Are we going to have the Pui Chingri Ghonto as part of the dinner as well?
+If so, then I will skip the dinner!"
 It was my mom who asked the question.
 She was furious with me for God knew what reason.
-Okay, I knew it why but I decided to ignore that!
+Okay, I knew why but I decided to ignore that!
 I was juggling with several bowls full of food for more than one hour to click a few pictures of the said Pui Chingri Ghonto.
-Maa was bored seeing the same and also was not at all happy with me.
-After all, it was 2.30 p.m. and everyone including Pasta was waiting to have the Sunday lunch.
-Another reason was more dangerous.
-I did place the food on my bed to click the pictures and Maa was horrified 😛 .

 Actually, I was quite excited about a few aluminum utensils I purchased around a month back.
 I wanted to use the utensils with a homely comforting dish to shoot.
-These type of utensils are still in use in my mother’s place and specifically for boiling the milk.
-Upon cooking the Pui Chingri Ghonto, I was tempted to use the utensils to capture this humble yet tasty Bengali delicacy.
+These types of utensils are still in use in my mother's place and specifically for boiling milk.
+Upon cooking the Pui Chingri Ghonto, I was tempted to use utensils to capture this humble yet tasty Bengali delicacy.

 Pui Chingri Ghonto or Chingri diye Pui Shager Chorchori!
 Ghonto vs. Chorchori!